RenatoBaetaDev/web1Flask/README.md

-# Introdução ao Flask
+# Flask Introduction

-Códigos desenvolvidos em sala de aula, como introdução ao Flask
+Codes created in class as Python's Flask introduction